PaulSwarthout/pasChildThemes/readme.txt

 		In a future release, there will be a lock feature on the options page to prevent accidental overwrites of the screenshot file.
 Also, in a future release, there will be the ability to select an existing graphic and crop it as necessary, instead of generating one.

-	- *Child Themes Helper access*
-		The Child Themes Helper is accessed from the WordPress dashboard under the heading "Child Themes Helper".
-The menu item may be found immediately below the *Appearance* Dashboard menu item.

-	- *Platform Support*
-		The Child Themes Helper plugin has been tested with both WordPress running on a Windows server and with WordPress running on a Linux server.
-Development is done on a Windows platform.
-If you find any compatibility issues with Linux, please let me know.

-	- *Child Themes Helper on GitHub*
-		The GitHub repository for this plugin can be found [here](https://github.com/PaulSwarthout/pasChildThemes).
-Stable versions are usually found on the WordPress SVN repository.
-Intermediate versions are often found on GitHub.

-	- *Development versions*
-		Versions 1\.2, 1\.1\.3 and 1\.0 are available for download and install.

 	- *Known Bug*
 		Although the Child Themes Helper plugin is mostly responsive, the Edit File functionality doesn't work very well on small screens.
 But does anybody actually modify themes on smartphones and tablets?
 (Please say 'No').